Sitting on a Nickel Mine: A Spatial Analysis of Anti-Mining Ethnic Mobilization in the Philippines

 Terrorism and Political Violence

 Another strand of my research focuses on terrorism and political violence, with female participation and the Philippines as my primary research areas.
-I argue that, while there are important differences between “violent” and “non-violent” non-state actors, there are similar processes and questions underlying these areas of research.
+While there are important differences between “violent” and “non-violent” non-state actors, there are similar processes and questions underlying these areas of research.
 For example, why do people choose to participate in terrorist organizations and what is the impact of political opportunity structures on their choices?
 What strategies (such as framing) do terrorist organizations employ to recruit new members?
 What strategies do terrorist organizations choose to try to achieve their goals?
 How and why do groups’ strategies change over time?